ruyd/Concentrate/README.md

 - FullScreen by Click and DoubleClick
 - Auto Mute for CNN's bang and anything new that comes up

-A Modern Add-on for a Quiet and Focused Browsing Experience.
+A Modern Add-on for a Quiet and Focused Browsing Experience

 ![Image](visuals/ConcentrateUI.gif)